AnonymousRes/Bi-RAM/README.md

 ## Acknowledgment

-This codebase is based on and modified from the highly successful **[MEGA repository](https://github.com/facebookresearch/mega/blob/main/examples/mega/README.lra.md)**.
-We sincerely thank the authors of MEGA for their excellent open-source framework.
+This codebase is based on and modified from the excellent open-source implementations of **[MEGA](https://github.com/facebookresearch/mega/tree/main/examples/mega)** and **[Flowformer](https://github.com/thuml/Flowformer/tree/main/Flowformer_TimeSeries)**.
+We sincerely thank the authors of MEGA and Flowformer for releasing their code and experimental frameworks.
+The LRA and UEA datasets used in this repository can also be obtained following the data preparation instructions provided in these two projects.

 ## Repository Structure